anupamking01/Nutrify/README.md

 You can start uploading/labelling your food images via Nutrify's [Food Image Collector app](https://mrdbourke-nutrify-food-image-collector-oze8yr.streamlit.app/).

-Streaming progress on [Twitch](https://www.twitch.tv/mrdbourke)/making videos about it on YouTube.

 **End goal:** take a photo of food an learn about it (nutrition information, where it's from, recipes, etc).